 Corporate data backup is a system of software and hardware that ensures business continuity in the event of a disaster.
 It is a solution for protecting against data loss and system downtime, enabling a business to continue running efficiently.

 Data is backed up to an on-site server, a backup appliance or a data center off-site (or even a combination of all three).
 Backups occur on a schedule set by the administrator.
-After a data loss occurs, administrators can restore individual files, or the entire backup, by choosing the appropriate recovery point.
+After a data loss event occurs, administrators can restore individual files, or the entire backup, by choosing the appropriate recovery point.

 The critical data your business runs on